Last major update to these pages was on 09/04/2010.

 If you have or are building an oven, but don’t want visitors, that’s fine.
 We will respect your right to privicy.
 Your experiences with oven builders, oven costs, zoning regulations, building inspectors, etc. could still be shared for the benefit of other people interested in their own ovens.

-If you live in the Twin Cities and you build, own, or use a wood-fired oven, and you are interested in joining a group of oven enthusiasts, send me an e-mail with the subject of “Oven Club” and I’ll see if there are enough of us with an interest to make organizing it worth the effort.
+If you live in the Twin Cities and you build, own, or use a wood-fired oven, and you are interested in joining a group of oven enthusiasts, send me an e-mail with the subject of “Oven Club” and I will add you to the mailing list for the Minnesota Oveneers.
+I have been publishing a free newsletter for Minnesota oven enthusiasts.

 The SPBC has a long-term goal to get a publicly accessible oven where we can get together and bake.
 (This would be like Dufferin Grove Park in Toronto.)